Recent Fire Damage Posts

 6/9/2022 (Permalink)

-interior view of a room with items completely destroyed by fire If your home is damaged in a house fire, SERVPRO of Northwest Bergen is here to help.
+If your home is damaged in a house fire, SERVPRO of Northwest Bergen is here to help.
 Contact us for any fire restoration need.

 So far in 2022, over 20,000 house fires have been responded to by the American Red Cross.
 While this may seem like a lot, it only represents a fraction of the number of fires that have occurred in the United States alone.